-Mr. Kurman is a past president of the Maryland Chapter of the Industrial Relations Research Association.
-He is active in numerous professional and charitable organizations, including the litigation and employment law sections of the American and Maryland Bar Associations.
-Mr. Kurman is a member of the Boards of Directors of the Linwood School, the International Dyslexia Association, and in 2014 was appointed to the Board of Advisors of the University of Maryland School of Law.
+Mr. Kurman is active in numerous professional and charitable organizations, including the litigation and employment law sections of the American and Maryland Bar Associations.
+Mr. Kurman serves on the Board of Directors of Unified Community Connections, Linwood School, Salvation Army, and the University of Maryland Carey Law School.
+He is a past president of the Maryland Chapter of the Industrial Relations Research Association.
 Mr. Kurman is also a certified mediator who has successfully presided over numerous employment disputes in which amicable resolutions to such disputes have been achieved.
 He is also a member of his Offit Kurman’s Management Committee.

 Mr. Kurman is a regular speaker and author on all topics of labor and employment issues.